xionghhcs/Deep-Learning-Text-Classification/README.md

 Text classification is a fundamental task in Natual Language Processing.
 The goal of text classification is to assign labels to text.
 Traditional approaches of text classification attempt to map text into a fixed vector, such as tfidf, and then classify it to one class or more than one.

 In this repository, I focus on deep learning methods in text classification field.
-Deep learning method, such as CNN, LSTM, MemNN, .etc , have been broadly used in text representataion learning.
+Deep learning method, such as CNN, LSTM, MemNN, .etc , have been broadly used in text representatation learning.
+We can finally classify text according to the representation.

 ## Environment